Sephta/cis441-2d-platformer/README.md

 * Low Poly Ultimate Pack by user POLYPERFECT

+* (Will update this list once Im not in crunch mode and can actually get some sleep)

 ### Assets from Itch.io

 * Slime Animations by [Reff SQ](https://reff-sq.itch.io/ "Reff SQ profile page")